Epic vs Cerner: Comprehensive EHR Comparison For Healthcare Providers

 Epic EHR cost ranges from $200 to $35,000 per month for licensing, with total Epic implementation costs running into millions.
 Cerner EHR starts at approximately $25 per user per month, with lower overall total cost of ownership.

-Q: Which EHR system has better EHR interoperability?
+Q: Which EHR system has better interoperability?

 Both support FHIR and HL7 standards.
 Epic’s Care Everywhere network is larger, connecting 305M+ patient records.
 Cerner Oracle Health’s CommonWell and Ignite APIs offer more open, cross-vendor connectivity, advantageous for multi-system environments.